Manually updating the Amazon ECS container agent (for non-Amazon ECS-Optimized AMIs) - Amazon Elastic Container Service

 Note

 Use Docker restart policies or a process manager (such as upstart or systemd) to treat the container agent as a service or a daemon and ensure that it is restarted after exiting.
-For more information, see Automatically start containers and Restart policies in the Docker documentation.
 The Amazon ECS-optimized AMI uses the ecs-init RPM for this purpose, and you can view the source code for this RPM on GitHub.

 The following example of the agent run command is broken into separate lines to show each option.
 For more information about these and other agent runtime options, see Amazon ECS container agent configuration.